Engee documentation

 Out[0]:

-According to the results of the simulation we see that the air conditioning system successfully maintains the temperature in the room within 25 degrees.
+According to the results of the model, we can see that the air conditioning system successfully maintains the temperature in the room within 25 degrees.

 There are two ways to generate code: using the engee.model.generate_code command, or using the Engee GUI.
-Let's look at both options below.
+Next, let's look at both options.

-Let's look at the syntax of the command: the first argument specifies the model location path, the second argument specifies the path to save the generated code, the third argument specifies the subsystem in the model from which the code is generated.
+Consider the syntax of the command: the first argument indicates the location path of the model, the second argument indicates the path to save the generated code, and the third argument indicates the subsystem in the model from which the code is generated.

 In [ ]: